knutwalker/arguments/README.md

 Success(ParseResult(Cli(bar, List(Job(/foo/bar), Job(/bar/baz)), 60 seconds, Server(12.34.56.78, 8080)), List(baz, qux)))
 ```

 ### Explanation

 Most arguments/options/cli parser require you to configure a parser instance or provide some kind of schema,
-then you invoke this parser and extract the result to build up your options types.
+then you invoke this parser and extract the result to build up your options type.
-With Arguments, you specify your options types upfront and they will provide the schema
+With Arguments, you specify your options type upfront and it will provide the schema
 by applying some rules and conventions.
 The rest is done by a macro.

 ### Conventions

 - all parameters are mandatory
+- default values allow for optional parameters
 - the name of a parameter names serve as options long name or its base name
 - the type of a parameter determines how it is translated/parsed
   - boolean parameters result in a `--{name}` flag, that can be left out